RK308/FinalQuizApp/README.md

 # FinalQuizApp
-A dual subject quiz app made in Java for the Udacity Grow with Google Scholarship.
+A dual subject quiz app.

 Designed and implemented an Android Quiz App in Java and XML using Android Studio.
 This app is a part of Udacity/Google "Grow with Google Challenge Scholarship program project work.